• Skip to primary navigation

 What is Sujuk?

-Now, traditionally sujuk is seasoned ground beef turned into sausage by encasing it in sheep or goat intestines.
+Now, traditionally sujuk is seasoned ground beef turned into oriental sausages by encasing it in sheep or goat intestines.
 But, it doesn’t necessarily have to be in sausage form.
 To perfect it in sausage form, you need at least three weeks of storage at just the right temps to ensure the best texture.

 In many Middle Eastern countries, especially Lebanon, sujuk is served in a baguette or in pita bread with tomatoes, pickles, and garlic sauce.
 It’s usually pressed in a panini or on a grill!

-You can add any of your favorite toppings along with the sujuk!
+You can add any of your favorite toppings along with the sujuk.

 How to Make Sujuk

-First, you get the cut of meat that you prefer.
-Next, you ask your butcher to ground that meat for you or put in your meat grinder at home if you have one.
 Then, you brown your beef on low to medium heat in a skillet on the stove.
-Right before it’s fully cooked through (about ten to fifteen minutes time or until completely browned) you add the sujuk spices and some salt and mix well.
-Turn off the heat and voila!
-You have a delectable sujuk pan ready for eating or to be used as topping.
+Right before it’s fully cooked through (about 10-15 minutes time or until completely browned) add the sujuk spices and some salt and mix well.
+Turn off the heat and that’s it!
+You have a delectable sujuk pan ready for eating or to be used as a topping.

-You can also choose to add your sujuk spices to the meat while it’s raw.
-Many butchers do this when they sell you already prepared sujuk whether it’s in sausage form or not.
 You can also do this to raw ground meat before freezing it so you can have sujuk on hand when you need it.
-Just thaw the meat over night in the fridge beforehand.
+Just thaw the meat overnight in the fridge beforehand.
 I love adding the spices in at the end because it enhances the sujuk spice flavors when added after cooking and has a fresher taste!

 Reasons to Indulge in Spicy Beef (Sujuk) Pizza

-2. Perfect for meat-lovers who want to switch up from typical pepperoni or plain ground beef.
+2. Perfect for meat lovers who want to switch up from typical pepperoni or plain ground beef.

 3. Great way to put your sujuk spices and sujuk making skills to use!